Tencent/spring-cloud-tencent/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist (Optional)

-- [ ] Will Pull Request to branch of 2020.0 and 2021.0.
+- [ ] Will Pull Request to branch of 2020.0 and hoxton.
 - [ ] Add documentation in javadoc in code or comment below the PR if necessary.
-- [ ] Add your name as @author to the beginning of .class file.